Docling: IBM Open-Source Document Processing

 Overview

 Docling began as IBM Research's answer to a specific problem: extracting clean, structured data from unstructured documents for AI pipelines.
 Peter Staar, Principal Research Staff Member at IBM Research Zurich and Chair of Technical Steering at the Linux Foundation, frames the challenge plainly: "How hard can it be?
 Well, it can be very hard."
-Since its first public release in August 2025, the library has logged over 100 releases and crossed 37,000 GitHub stars - a community health signal that Red Hat cited when describing it as "the number one open source repository for document intelligence."
+Since its first public release in August 2025, the library has logged over 100 releases and crossed 37,000 GitHub stars.
+Red Hat cited that community momentum when describing Docling as "the number one open source repository for document intelligence."

 The strategic arc is deliberate.
-What launched as a document converter is now positioning as parsing and orchestration infrastructure for enterprise AI pipelines.
-Three moves in early 2026 confirm the direction: IBM released Granite-Docling-258M, a production-grade vision-language model under Apache 2.0; launched the Docling OpenShift Operator with Red Hat, targeting banks as the named deployment segment; and donated the project to the Linux Foundation's Agentic AI Foundation (AAIF) alongside BeeAI and Data Prep Kit.
-Staar's framing of two forward priorities - schema-driven structured extraction and agentic document generation - confirms this is deliberate repositioning, not feature drift: "It's not just conversion anymore.
+What launched as a document converter now positions as parsing and orchestration infrastructure for enterprise AI pipelines.
+Three moves in early 2026 confirm the direction: IBM released Granite-Docling-258M, a production-grade vision-language model (VLM) under Apache 2.0; launched the Docling OpenShift Operator with Red Hat, targeting banks as the named deployment segment; and donated the project to the Linux Foundation's Agentic AI Foundation (AAIF) alongside BeeAI and Data Prep Kit.
+Staar identifies two forward priorities: schema-driven structured extraction and agentic document generation.
+His framing confirms the repositioning is deliberate, not feature drift: "It's not just conversion anymore.
 We're thinking through it.
 We're generating and manipulating documents."

-The Register classifies Docling as a framework and tool alongside Goose and BeeAI, not as a protocol alongside MCP and A2A - an editorial distinction that places its competitive frame against other document-processing and agentic orchestration frameworks rather than the protocol layer.
+The Register classifies Docling as a framework and tool alongside Goose and BeeAI, not as a protocol alongside MCP and A2A.
+This editorial distinction places its competitive frame against other document-processing and agentic orchestration frameworks rather than the protocol layer.

 Docling operates under the MIT License, granting unrestricted commercial and personal use rights with no copyleft restrictions.
 All repositories under the docling-project GitHub organization maintain MIT licensing, enabling integration into proprietary systems without licensing conflicts.
 The companion Granite-Docling-258M model is separately licensed under Apache 2.0.

-Docling's architecture spans eight public repositories: docling (main package), docling-core (types, transforms, serializers; home of DoclingDocument), docling-parse (PDF backend), docling-serve (FastAPI REST wrapper), docling-ibm-models (AI models), docling-sdg (synthetic data generation for RAG and fine-tuning), docling-mcp (Model Context Protocol tool definitions for document agents), and docling-java (Java API built on docling-serve).
+Docling's architecture spans eight public repositories: docling (main package), docling-core (types, transforms, serializers; home of DoclingDocument), docling-parse (PDF backend), docling-serve (FastAPI REST wrapper), docling-ibm-models (AI models), docling-sdg (synthetic data generation for retrieval-augmented generation (RAG) and fine-tuning), docling-mcp (Model Context Protocol tool definitions for document agents), and docling-java (Java API built on docling-serve).
 The docling-mcp repository is the most forward-looking integration point for agentic workflows.

 Document ingestion handles PDF, DOCX, PPTX, XLSX, HTML, audio (WAV, MP3), and video (MP4, AVI, MOV) through a unified pipeline.
-The TableFormer model, trained on 1M+ tables from scientific, financial, and general datasets, handles complex table structures.
+The TableFormer model, trained on 1M+ tables from scientific, financial, and general datasets, handles complex table structures including partial or missing borderlines, empty cells, cell spans, and hierarchical headers.
 The Heron layout model, introduced in December 2025, improves PDF parsing speed while maintaining accuracy.
 All output flows through the DoclingDocument unified representation format, which exports to Markdown, JSON, HTML, or DocTags.

 Granite-Docling-258M is the production VLM anchoring the ecosystem.
-Released in early 2026 under Apache 2.0, it replaces the experimental SmolDocling-256M-preview (March 2025) with a Granite 3 language backbone and SigLIP2 visual encoder.
-The model uses IBM's proprietary DocTags markup format, capturing charts, tables, forms, code, equations, footnotes, and captions in a single pass - avoiding the error accumulation that multi-stage ensemble pipelines introduce.
-SmolDocling had a known instability (token-repetition loops at certain page positions); Granite-Docling addresses this through dataset filtering and removal of samples with inconsistent annotations.
+Released in January 2026 under Apache 2.0, it replaces the experimental SmolDocling-256M-preview (March 2025) with a Granite 3 language backbone and SigLIP2 visual encoder.
+The model uses IBM's proprietary DocTags markup format, capturing charts, tables, forms, code, equations, footnotes, and captions in a single pass while avoiding the error accumulation that multi-stage ensemble pipelines introduce.
+As Abraham Daniels of IBM explains: "Whereas conventional OCR models convert documents directly to Markdown and lose connection to the source content, Granite-Docling's unique method of faithfully translating complex structural elements makes its output ideal for downstream RAG applications."
+SmolDocling had a known instability involving token-repetition loops at certain page positions; Granite-Docling addresses this through dataset filtering and removal of samples with inconsistent annotations.
 Multilingual support for Arabic, Chinese, and Japanese is included but flagged as experimental and not yet enterprise-validated.
 IBM's explicit recommendation: deploy Granite-Docling within the Docling framework, not as a standalone replacement.
-Quantitative benchmarks are on the Hugging Face model card.
 The model string for deployment is ibm-granite/granite-docling-258M.

-Distributed processing via Ray Data + Docling runs each worker node with a dedicated Docling instance holding AI models in memory, avoiding repeated model-loading overhead.
+Distributed processing via Ray Data and Docling runs each worker node with a dedicated Docling instance holding AI models in memory, avoiding repeated model-loading overhead.
 KubeRay handles autoscaling from 10 to 100 Kubernetes nodes with automatic worker recovery.
-The full pipeline runs: object storage → Docling parsing and chunking → GPU embedding generation → Milvus vector database → LLM retrieval for RAG.
+The full pipeline runs: object storage, then Docling parsing and chunking, then GPU embedding generation, then Milvus vector database, then LLM retrieval for RAG.
 Deployment options include Red Hat OpenShift AI, the Anyscale platform, or the open-source stack directly.
 No processing-time benchmarks are published; the "weeks to hours" claim in Anyscale's documentation is unquantified.

 Chart extraction is listed as a coming-soon feature in the official documentation, covering bar charts, pie charts, and line plots.
 A community feature request submitted in September 2025 outlines extracting chart metadata and data series in structured JSON.
 The existing beta extraction API supports custom data schemas through Pydantic models, providing the foundation for chart-specific handling.
 For PPTX files, charts contain embedded data series extractable directly; PDF charts rely on VLM visual analysis through Granite-Docling-258M.